Dr AJ Rankin-Wright

 About Dr AJ Rankin-Wright

-AJ is an active researcher and teacher in sport coaching, specialising in racial equality, diversity and inclusion.
-AJ studied for her first degree in Sport at Durham University, graduating with first class honours in 2010.
+AJ studied for her Bachelor of Arts degree in Sport at Durham University, graduating with first class honours in 2010.
 AJ then studied for a Postgraduate certificate in Sport, Leisure and Culture in 2012 before being awarded a three year research bursary to read for a PhD in ‘Racial and Gender Equality and Diversity in Sport Coaching’ at Leeds Beckett University.
 AJ joined the Sport Coaching team as a Research Officer in August 2015.

-AJ has experience in the ‘Sport, Leisure and Equity’ (level 5) and ‘The Sociology of Physical education’ (level 4) modules and currently supervises sport coaching undergraduate dissertation students.
+AJ has taught on the ‘Sport, Leisure and Equity’ (level 5) and ‘The Sociology of Physical education’ (level 4) modules and has supervised sport coaching undergraduate dissertation students.